China warns unlicensed online brokerages they are breaking the law | Technology

 - China

-Online brokerages not licensed in China are conducting illegal businesses if they serve Chinese clients via the internet, a Chinese central banker said, in the first official comment on recent reports flagging regulatory risks facing firms such as U.S.-listed Futu Holding and UP Fintech Holding.
-"Cross-border online brokerages are driving in China without driver's license.
-They're conducting illegal financial activities," Sun Tianqi, head of the Financial Stability Department of the People's Bank of China (PBOC) said in a speech, according to a transcript released on Wednesday.
+A Chinese central banker warned that online brokerages not licensed in China are acting illegally if they serve Chinese clients via the Internet, sending New York-listed shares of Futu Holdings Ltd and UP Fintech Holding sharply lower.
+"Cross-border online brokerages are driving in China without a driver's license.
+They're conducting illegal financial activities," Sun Tianqi, head of the Financial Stability Department of the People's Bank of China (PBOC), said in a speech, according to a transcript released on Wednesday.

+Futu and UP Fintech shares slumped more than 20% in premarket trade on Thursday on Sun's remarks, the first official comments following recent media reports flagging regulatory risks facing online brokers.
+Shares of the two firms had already tumbled since Oct.
+14, when the official People's Daily said in an analysis on its website that Futu and UP Fintech face regulatory risks as China's new personal data privacy law takes effect on Nov.
+1.

-Futu and UP Fintech face regulatory risks as China's new personal data privacy law takes effect on Nov.
-1, the official People's Daily said in an analysis on its website on Oct 14.
-Nasdaq-listed shares of Futu and Fintech have since plunged, amid concern that the sector will be next in Beijing's regulatory crosshairs.
-China has launched a flurry of crackdowns targeting sectors ranging from technology to cryptocurrency to property.
+Investors are concerned that the sector will be next in Beijing's regulatory crosshairs after China launched a flurry of crackdowns targeting sectors ranging from technology to cryptocurrency and real estate.
+Investors need to see whether the Chinese government will restrict domestic individuals from opening an account at an offshore bank and whether they can use this account to open a trading account with offshore brokers like Futu, Jefferies said in a note.

 Speaking at the Bund Summit in Shanghai over the weekend, PBOC's Sun said that some online brokerages, with only overseas licenses, serve mainly mainland Chinese investors, allowing them to trade U.S. and Hong Kong stocks.
 Without identifying the firms, Sun said that 80% of accounts of a brokerage registered in the Cayman Islands were opened by mainland clients, while the ratio is 55% for another Hong Kong-registered brokerage.